Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Conclusions

-The observational confrontation showed that for almost all datasets the softness parameters deviate from their $\Lambda$CDM values, and in particular at 1$\sigma$ confidence level for Model 1: soft dark energy and Model 3: soft dark energy and soft dark matter, and at 2$\sigma$ for Model 2: soft dark matter.
-Thus, the data favor soft cosmology.
-In order to examine the statistical efficiency of the models in comparison with $\Lambda$CDM scenario, we performed a Bayesian evidence analysis using MCMC chains.
+The observational confrontation showed that the softness parameters deviate from their $\Lambda$CDM values.
+In particular, for Model 1 (soft dark energy), the softness parameter for dark energy, $s_{de}$, is different from 1 at $1\sigma$ CL for all the datasets, including CMB alone and its combinations with other datasets.
+For Model 2 (soft dark matter), for CMB alone we indeed find an evidence for soft dark matter at $1\sigma$ CL, but for the remaining datasets, even though the softness parameter $s_{dm}$ is consistent to 1 within $1\sigma$, soft dark matter is allowed too.
+For Model 3 (soft dark energy and soft dark matter), the softness parameter for dark energy remains different than 1 at $1\sigma$ for all datasets, but the softness parameter for dark matter has a similar behaviour with Model 2.
+Thus, we can see that the data do favor soft cosmology mildly.
+In order to examine the statistical efficiency of the models comparing to $\Lambda$CDM scenario, we performed a Bayesian evidence analysis using MCMC chains.
 Interestingly enough we found that all models are preferred over $\Lambda$CDM cosmology.